BrandonWu500/order-summary-component/README.md

 ### What I learned

-more practice with flexbox layouts
+more practice with flexbox layouts and using "gap" feature

 ## Author